Growing to achieve at school

 Family-friendly gardening ideas to try

-For more family-friendly gardening ideas (mini wildlife ponds, cress heads and more) and learning resources, including details of the Royal Horticultural Society's Campaign for School Gardening, go to the RHS Children website.
+For more family-friendly gardening ideas (mini wildlife ponds, cress heads and more) and learning resources, go to the Royal Horticultural Society Children website.

 The National Children's Gardening Week website has loads of garden projects for kids, including writing your name in salad, growing garden chairs, making a robot composter and lots more!